hechoendrupal/drupal-console-book/en/using/how-to-download-install-and-serve-drupal8.md

 drupal quick:start
 ```

-The content of the provided `~/.console/chain/quick-start.yml` file is:
+This is a chain command provided by DrupalConsole core project, the content of this file is:
 ```
 # How to use
 # quick:start --directory="/path/to/drupal-project/"